Australian Open Betting Tips, Predictions & Picks for 2021

 2021 Australian Open Schedule & Dates

-The 2021 edition of the Australian Open will be played between January 20 and February 2 with the qualifying rounds to begin in the week before the start of the tournament main.
+The 2021 edition of the Australian Open will be played between February 8 and 22 with the qualifying rounds to be played in Abu Dhabi and Dubai early in January to reduce the stress associated with the pandemic.
 The women’s and men’s singles final will be played on those last two days, Saturday and Sunday.